boomshineking/Bert-Comment-Rater/README.md

 # 💬 BERT Comment Sentiment Rater

 This is a lightweight Streamlit web app that uses a pre-trained BERT model to analyze the sentiment of user-entered comments and return a star rating (1 to 5).
-It's multilingual and powered by the `nlptown/bert-base-multilingual-uncased-sentiment` model via Hugging Face's Transformers library.
+It's multilingual and powered by the `nlptown/bert-base-multilingual-uncased-sentiment` model via Hugging Face's Transformers library. the application is deployed on Streamlit Community

 🔗 **Live Demo:** [Click here to try the app](https://bert-comment-rater-dgijhprgp75rvoqutpsxsw.streamlit.app/)